hitachinsk/SAMed/README.md

 ```bash
 python test.py --is_savenii --output_dir <Your output directory> --lora_ckpt checkpoints_s/epoch_159.pth --module sam_lora_image_encoder_mask_decoder
 ```
+The average DSC is 0.7778 (77.78) and HD is 31.72 for SAMed_s, which corresponds to the Tab.3 of the paper.

 ## Training
 We use 2 RTX 3090 GPUs for training.